Generating temporal networks with the Ascona model

 We display in \cref{fig:trajectories_chain} the quality of this formula with simulations of $M/M/ \infty$ queue experiencing an increase in activity due to changing parameters.

-More complex temporal scenarios require a chain of queue blocks. \paragraph{Resurgence} Resurgency can be thought of as a combined event where a queue block vanishes for a period, then reappears without particular perturbations. \\
+More complex temporal scenarios require more complex concatenations. \paragraph{Resurgence} Resurgence can be thought of as a combined event where a queue block vanishes for a period, then reappears without particular perturbations. \\

 Other events, the ones that have more to do with how communities interact, can be designed by intervention on the connectivity aspects of a queue block.

 \paragraph{Merge/Split} A merge event, as the name says, indicates that multiple existing clusters of nodes merge into one.
 Conversely, in a split, an existing cluster divides into multiple smaller clusters.
 One can easily engineer such events with a queue block that follows a certain connectivity matrix before the merge/split event, and a new one after.